-Led by Dr Emma Wyeth, the NTMHRU contributes to a wide range of Māori health research projects and initiatives within the Department of Preventive and Social Medicine, the University of Otago and our communities to ensure important and beneficial outcomes for Māori are attained.
+Led by Professor Emma Wyeth and Professor Sue Crengle, the NTMHRU contributes to a wide range of Māori health research projects and initiatives within the Division of Health Sciences, the University of Otago, and our communities to ensure important and beneficial outcomes for Māori are attained.

 NTMHRU has a broad research focus.

 NTMHRU Expert Advisory Rōpū

 The NTMHRU Expert Advisory Rōpū was established as part of the redevelopment and reinvigoration of the Ngāi Tahu Māori Health Research Unit.
 This contributes to our aim of advancing the development of a comprehensive and sustainable research platform that significantly contributes to understanding and improving the health and well-being of Māori, including Ngāi Tahu specifically.
 The Rōpū is made up of key personnel and organisations who provide guidance, support and development to the Unit's direction, development of research projects and translation of research findings.

 Peter Ellison (Māori Health director, WellSouth Primary Health Network)

 Tracey Wright-Tawha (Chief Executive Officer, Ngā Kete Mātauranga Pounamu Charitable Trust)